WolfIcefang/dactyl-chimera-keyboard/README.md

 ## How to participate:

 We (that is, so far, just Wolf Icefang) are developing Dactyl Chimera in FreeCAD and intend to duplicate the design in SolveSpace.
 If you prefer a different 3D modeling platform, use the \[sizing chart\] (coming soon) to help fit your arches to the rack.
-If you don't know anything about 3D modeling, you can download a set of "standard" STL files and use a 3D printer at your local library/school/makerspace.
+If you don't know anything about 3D modeling, you can download a set of "standard" STL files from our releases page and use a 3D printer at your local library/school/makerspace.
 However, if you do own a 3D printer, I HIGHLY recommend learning FreeCAD.

 You should also join the Dactyl Chimera Center in [Matrix](https://matrix.to/#/!mArixoOlqsCQNWsaFc:matrix.org?via=matrix.org) The Dactyl Chimera Center is a great place to troubleshoot problems, but also discuss improvements, ideas, and successful builds.
 You can also use the Issues and Pull requests tools in this GitHub repo.